MiryalaNarayanaReddy/Multiperson-Pose-detection-and-Segmentation/README.md

 # Multiperson Pose Detection and Segementation
-This project combine both the codes of [Pos2Seg](https://github.com/MiryalaNarayanaReddy/Pose2Seg) and [Multiperson pose estimation](https://github.com/MiryalaNarayanaReddy/multi-person-pose-estimation) and gets the colored segmentations of humans.
+This project combines both the codes of [Pos2Seg](https://github.com/MiryalaNarayanaReddy/Pose2Seg) and [Multiperson pose estimation](https://github.com/MiryalaNarayanaReddy/multi-person-pose-estimation) and gets the colored segmentations of humans.

 Results can be viewed in videoes